Easy & Creamy Chicken Fricassee with Mushrooms (Gluten-Free)

 If you are after high-protein meals, check out my warming Mum’s chicken soup or Turkey meatball soup.

 So let me walk you through how to make this updated version of chicken fricassee – tender chicken, earthy mushrooms, warming spices, and a silky, tangy finish.
 Best of all?
-Thanks to rice flour, it’s gluten-free, and we’re swapping heavy cream for a gorgeous mix of my homemade Bulgarian yoghurt and egg yolk.
+Thanks to rice flour, it’s gluten-free, and we’re swapping heavy cream for a gorgeous mix of my homemade Bulgarian yogurt and egg yolk.
 Let’s cook!

 Chicken Mushroom Fricassee Ingredients